HaolunWang/Windsor-Students-Blog---Back-end/README.md

 SET DEBUG=my-blog-backend:* & npm run devstart

-Additionally, here’s a screenshot of our collection in the mongoDB.
+Additionally, here’s a screenshot of the collection in the mongoDB.

 ![Picture3](https://user-images.githubusercontent.com/34309244/62990839-6d615300-be1b-11e9-8fc5-890625a1e180.png)